kankiri/pabiana/README.md

         "area2-rcv": {"ip": "127.0.0.1", "port": 10004, "host": "0.0.0.0"}
     }

-In the current working directory there also has to be a folder with the module name containing a Python file called `__init__.py` (a Python module).
+In the current working directory there also has to be a folder called like the module and containing a Python file called `__init__.py` (a Python module).
 In this file you will define the functionality of the area.

     from pabiana import Area, repo